kochhlrs/jupyter_gcs_eurocc/README.md

 ## Templates

-This branch contains any templates that should be changed on the staging JupyterHub instance.
+This branch contains any templates that should be changed on the production JupyterHub instance.
 Templates are written in [Jinja](https://jinja.palletsprojects.com/en/3.1.x/).
 For more information, refer to the [official JupyterHub documentation](https://jupyterhub.readthedocs.io/en/stable/reference/templates.html).

 ### Suggested changes for a custom JupyterHub